azghanvi/docker-oci-lamp-multiphp/README.md

 - `max_execution_time` - Script timeout
 - `error_reporting` - Error verbosity level
 - `display_errors` - Show errors on screen (disable in production)

+**Important Note:** PHP configuration files are mounted as read-write (not read-only) to allow the startup script to apply environment variable settings from `.env` on container start.
+You can edit these files directly, and changes will be applied after container restart.

 ### MySQL Configuration (`conf/mysql/`)